shaoshuo-ss/DATABench/README.md

 # DATABench

-This is the official code repository for the paper titled "DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective".
+This is the official code repository for the paper titled "[DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective](https://arxiv.org/abs/2507.05622)".
 DATABench is a comprehensive benchmark for evaluating dataset auditing methods in deep learning from an adversarial perspective.
-It provides a unified framework with standardized interfaces for both dataset auditing algorithms and adversarial attacks, facilitating fair comparison and extensible research in this field.
+It provides a **unified framework** with **standardized interfaces** for both dataset auditing algorithms and potential attacks, facilitating fair comparison and extensible research in this field.

 ## Features
 - **Unified Evaluation Framework**: Standardized evaluation pipeline for dataset auditing methods under adversarial settings.